 Achieve your Fine & Studio Arts degree by finding a quality option you can afford.
 Explore best value schools below.
-27,325 Fine & Studio Arts undergraduate students graduated in 2017 with bachelor degrees nationally.
-Upon graduating from an accredited Fine & Studio Arts program, someone in the field could make as little as $24,544 or as much as $59,692 in their early career, and anywhere from $35,866 to $87,394 in mid-career.
+25,794 Fine & Studio Arts undergraduate students graduated in 2018 with bachelor degrees nationally.
+Upon graduating from an accredited Fine & Studio Arts program, someone in the field could make as little as $13,200 or as much as $41,000 in their early career, and anywhere from $13,200 to $41,000 in mid-career.
 Some programs have better prices and outcomes than others.

 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-The top ranked school in the United States for Fine & Studio Arts is Brigham Young University - Provo.
+Every student pursuing a degree in Fine & Studio Arts has to check out Brigham Young University - Provo.
 Brigham Young University - Provo is among the largest schools in Utah.

-Illinois State University is a good choice for students pursuing a Fine & Studio Arts degree.
-Students who graduate from this program report average early career income of fine art and mid-career income of $73,111.
-Illinois State University has one of the largest student bodies in Illinois.
+Florida State University is a wonderful decision for students pursuing a Fine & Studio Arts degree.
+Graduates from the fine & studio arts major at Florida State University get 2.3% above the the average college graduate in this field.
+This school has one of the largest student bodies in Florida.

-For those who wish to carry on following their bachelor's degree, Illinois State University has graduate programs available.
-Roughly 99.0% of students send ACT scores, with the typical score in the 24 range.
-Get a better idea of what student life at Illinois State is really like by watching a few campus videos.
+For those who would like to carry on following their bachelor's degree, this school has grad programs available.
+The typical scholarship awarded to freshmen is $5,359 with 70.0% of freshmen getting some form of scholarship.
+Find out about what student life at U of Wyoming is really like by seeing a few campus videos.

 Every student who is interested in Fine & Studio Arts has to check out Truman State University.
+Students who graduate from the fine art program earn an average of $25,900 in their early career salary and $25,900 in their mid-career salary.
 Students who enjoy a more slow-paced life will treasure the school's location in the little town of Kirksville, Missouri.

 About 82.0% of the instructors at U of F have full-time hours, which means they should have plenty of time to give attention to students in their class.
-This school is a great value for the money for students in Florida.
+Student achievements after graduation is essential to University of Florida, with graduates generally leaving the university with debt much lower than the norm.
 Go on a virtual tour to learn more about U of F.